 Quote of the day: Only clots to fear are the ones believing AstraZeneca Covid vaccination lies.

 17/03/21 UK Deaths: 141.
 Harborough Infected: 62.
-The European Union has threatened to restrict exports of Covid-19 vaccines in order to guarantee it has enough jabs for its own citizens, as the UK passed the milestone of 25 million jabs.
+The European Union has threatened to restrict exports of Covid-19 vaccines to guarantee it has enough jabs for its citizens, as the UK passed the milestone of 25 million jabs.

 Turning south, it was now my turn to make a discovery.
-Glancing down, I spotted a ball shaped object emerging from the side of the track we were following.
+Glancing down, I spotted a ball-shaped object emerging from the side of the track we were following.
 A farm vehicle must have disturbed its resting place.
-I dug it out and was surprised to find that I had found a 16/17th century stone shot/cannon ball, possibly/hopefully an artifact from the nearby Battle of Naseby.
+I dug it out and was surprised to find that I had found a 16/17th century stone shot/cannonball, possibly/hopefully an artefact from the nearby Battle of Naseby.
 What a find!

 During the afternoon I began to remove the soil from the greenhouse in readiness for replacing it with a fresh batch.
 Sarah spent the day down in the allotment while Lee continued the renovation of his van.